fuzzylogicxx/fuzzylogic/posts/2020-01-29-regexr-learn-build-and-test-regex.md

 tags: [link, regex, development, tool]
 linkTarget: "https://regexr.com/"
 ---
-> RegExr is an online tool to learn, build, & test Regular Expressions (RegEx / RegExp).
+> RegExr is an online tool to learn, build, & test Regular Expressions.
 ---

 This handy, interactive tool is a bit like [Postman](https://www.getpostman.com/) but for RegEx.
 You can create RegEx patterns and save them for easy retrieval later.